Key steps for undergraduate students applying for financial aid

 - Sign and submit the FAFSA using your FSA ID.
 If you are a dependent student, don't forget to include your parent's FSA ID too, or your FAFSA will not be accepted.

 - Your Expected Family Contribution (EFC) is calculated from information you provided on the FAFSA.
 The EFC is an indicator of the family’s financial strength and is used to determine your financial aid eligibility.

 - Print out and keep a copy of your submitted information for your records.

 - You will receive a Student Aid Report (SAR).
 Check it for accuracy and follow up on any requests for additional information.

-- Contact Marquette Central if you have special or extraordinary circumstances to consider with your financial aid award.
+- Contact Marquette Central if you have special or extraordinary circumstances to consider regarding your financial aid offer.